pouchdb-community/worker-pouch/README.md

 WorkerPouch passes [the full PouchDB test suite](https://travis-ci.org/nolanlawson/socket-pouch).
 It requires PouchDB 5.0.0+.

 IE, Edge, Safari, and iOS are not supported due to browser bugs.
 Luckily, Firefox and Chrome are the browsers that [benefit the most from web workers](http://nolanlawson.com/2015/09/29/indexeddb-websql-localstorage-what-blocks-the-dom/).
+There is also an API to [detect browser support](#detecting-browser-support).

 Usage
 ---